 Evaluate Cosmetic Damage

-Although a professional can search for more definitive signs of potential structural failure in a window, the homeowner can easily look for obvious signs concerning cosmetic appeal which may indicate a window is not serving its intended purpose.
+Although a professional can search for more definite signs your windows need replacement, such as potential structural failure, the homeowner can easily look for obvious signs concerning cosmetic appeal which may indicate a window is not serving its intended purpose.
 Vinyl replacement windows, although they are in most cases virtually indestructible, ultimately have an endpoint at which time they are either unable to function properly or are no longer up to modern standards and expectations of a window.
 Wooden frames offer more opportunities for window repair as they age, and can be an architectural aspect of a building which may not warrant window replacement even when they no longer are providing their proper function, but typically when a window is past its useful life it is best to replace it with a new one.

 Look for Structural Flaws

-Structural flaws are more difficult to determine than cosmetic damage, but there are some signs which indicate damage inside the window frame.
+Structural flaws are more difficult to determine than cosmetic damage, but there are some signs which indicate window frame damage.
 Condensation inside the window or between the panes of glass is an absolute determination of how the window is failing.
 In some cases, there may be an issue with the building settling over time, and the window issue can be repaired by addressing the framework around it, but in general terms if that is the case the window is going to need replacement along with whatever is necessary to stabilize the framework around it.
-Each situation is a bit different and requires the advice of a professional to determine what the best course of action may be.
+Each situation is a bit different and window frame repair requires the advice of a professional to determine what the best course of action may be.

 Determine if the Glass is Stable

-In some cases, window glass can be cracked or broken and window glass repair will be needed.
+In some cases, window glass can be cracked or broken from causes like water damage, termite damage, or hail damage during a storm, and window glass repair will be needed.
 Any glass shop can add a new piece of glass for a fairly inexpensive price, but that doesn’t compensate for the stable gas used between panes to help insulate the house.
 It’s usually a better idea to simply replace the window.
 The labor cost is going to be the same to remove the window, whether a new one goes in or the old one is reinstalled, and the price of properly replacing the glass is going to be comparable to the price of a new window, so there really isn’t much reason to keep the older one.

-If your windows don’t seem to be serving their purpose, review a few items in order to determine how best to proceed:
+If your windows don’t seem to be serving their purpose, they may require window damage repair.
+Review a few items in order to determine how best to proceed:

 - Check for cosmetic appeal and visible damage.